Exams

 What is the maximum number of attempts allowed for the CAIIB exam?

-To ensure timely certification and up-to-date knowledge in banking, the Indian Institute of Banking & Finance (IIBF) has set a time-bound attempt rule for the CAIIB exam, with a maximum of 5 attempts or 3 years from registration, whichever comes first.
-After that, aspirants can appear for the examination, but they must register themselves again.
-The detailed criteria related to the number of attempts are as follows:
+To keep certification and banking knowledge up to date, the Indian Institute of Banking & Finance (IIBF) allows a maximum of 5 attempts or 3 years from registration for the CAIIB exam, whichever comes first.
+After this period, candidates can still take the exam, but they must register again.
+The rules for the number of attempts are detailed below.

 RuleDetails